nehalsinghmangat/pykal/README.md

 3. Select **"Custom"** or **"Releases only"** from the dropdown.
 4. Ensure **"Releases"** is checked.

-You’ll now receive notifications when the first release is published.
+You’ll now receive notifications when the first release is published!